 Grammar refers to

-- the rules and conventions that inform how people use signs (e.g., body language, oral, written, and visual language) to communicate, including
+- the rules and conventions that inform how people and discourse communities use signs (e.g., body language, oral, written, and visual language) to communicate, including

 - morphological rules